mfakhtar/tfe-md-boot-ssl/README.md

 - An AWS account with permissions to create the above resources
 - Authentication/Access and Secret Access Key to AWS Account
 - Terraform CLI installed on your local machine
+- Terraform Enterprise License key in same path, rename it to "license.rli"

 ## Usage

 To deploy the infrastructure, follow these steps:

 - Clone this repository to your local machine.
+- Change "variables.auto.tfvars" values as per your need
 - Run `terraform init` to initialize the Terraform configuration.
 - Run `terraform plan` to generate an execution plan.
 - If the execution plan looks good, run `terraform apply` to apply the changes to your AWS account.